gatling/gatling/src/sphinx/extensions/sbt_plugin.rst

 Check out available versions on `Bintray <https://bintray.com/gatling/sbt-plugins/gatling-sbt/view>`_.

-Beware that milestones (M versions) are undocumented and released for GatlingCorp customers.
+Beware that milestones (M versions) are not documented for OSS users and are only released for `FrontLine <https://gatling.io/gatling-frontline/>`_ customers.

 Setup
 =====